skolem-squares/skolem-squares.github.io/_posts/2024-04-19-skolem_puzzle.markdown

 pic: /assets/8-10-10-puzzle-small.png
 link: Click here to download printable puzzle pdfs!
 ---
-<div class="page-wrap2">Can you fill in a Skolem Square if you're only given the zeroes?
-If you take on the challenge you can use the following rules to your advantage!</div>
+<div class="page-wrap2">The Skolem Square puzzle: Fill all the white squares, find the unique solution!</div>

 <div class="page-wrap2"><center>Rules:</center>
 1. Skolem Squares columns and rows must all be Skolem sequences.

 2. A Skolem Square must contain each number from 1 to the largest which varies from puzzle to puzzle.